Medicare vs. Medicaid: Key Differences and What Is Covered

 Understanding Medicare Coverage Options

 You can get Medicare from the government, or through private insurance.
-Taking Medicare through a private insurance, such as in the case of the Advantage Plan, may allow you greater options in your care, for example, learn more about different health insurance types here.
+Taking Medicare through a private insurance, such as in the case of the Advantage Plan, may allow you greater options in your care.

 Medicare Parts A and B do not cover dental care, this may be covered by an additional supplemental health insurance plan.

-If you want to access a list of what Medicare may cover, you can check this list of Medicare test, service or item coverages for detailed info.
+If you want to access a list of what Medicare may cover, you can check this list of Medicare test, service or item coverages.

 How to Qualify for Medicare: Eligibility for Parts A, B, and C